 Rosehip is such a gem of my childhood!
 I simply have to write more about it!
-As you know, Greek Goes Keto thinks that the kitchen is our pharmacy!
+As you know, we at Greek Goes Keto believe that our kitchen is like a natural pharmacy!
 Yes, it should be based on meat, eggs, fish, seafood and vegetables… However, when it comes to fruits, we need to be a bit wiser Ketonians here.

 We don’t want fruits which are high in fructose, but we want the ones high in vitamins and minerals!
 Even though Sea buckthorn is the miraculous fruit that sits on the throne of Keto nutrition, you will be surprised by the potential of good old rosehip.